tsahiduek/ai-on-eks/website/docs/blueprints/inference/GPUs/nvidia-dynamo.md

 ## What is NVIDIA Dynamo?

 NVIDIA Dynamo is an open-source inference framework designed to optimize performance and scalability for large language models (LLMs) and generative AI applications.
+An inference graph is a computational workflow that defines how AI models process data through interconnected nodes, enabling complex multi-step AI operations like LLM chains, multimodal processing, and custom inference pipelines.
 It addresses the challenges of traditional inference systems, especially in distributed, multi-node environments.

 ### Key Features